scylladb/scylladb/docs/getting-started/installation-common/unified-installer.rst

 Supported distros
 =================

-* CentOS 7 (Only support root offline install)
-* CentOS 8
-* Ubuntu 18.04 (developer-mode is used if NOFILE rlimit is too low)
-* Debian 10
+See :doc:`OS Support </getting-started/os-support>` for information about supported Linux distributions and versions.

+Note that if you're on CentOS 7, only root offline install is supported.

 Download and install
 ====================